wcfrobert/ezweld/README.md

 **Force/Length Convention - Treating Welds as Lines**

 In the structural engineering context, welds are often thought of as 1-dimensional "lines".
 As such, results are often expressed as **force per unit length** (e.g. kip/in) rather than force per unit area (e.g. ksi).
-But why introduce another layer of abstraction when the above section property formulas are perfectly fine?
+But why introduce another layer of abstraction when the above formulas are completely fine?

 Quoting Omer W. Blodgett's in his textbook first published in 1966.
 Chapter 2.2-8: